5) Service Configuration Utility

 Type the port you want into the Port Number field, click Set Port.

-If this is a standard port, perform those steps (listed below).
+If this is a standard port (such as ports 80 or 443), perform those steps (listed below).

 Using a Reserved Port: like 80 or 443, requires additional steps when hosting with IIS Express.
 Hosting with IIS does not require these steps. ( Reference: https://docs.microsoft.com/en-us/iis/extensions/using-iis-express/handling-url-binding-failures-in-iis-express#using-a-reserved-port )